ppy/osu-wiki/wiki/osu!_rankings_history/en.md

 ## Longest individual reigns

 *Note: Only reigns over 100 days are included.
-The current Rank #1 reign is excluded.*
+The current rank #1 reign is excluded.*

-The following is a list of the longest consecutive days a player from the previous lists has held the Rank #1 spot (as of 3 June 2021).
+The following is a list of the longest consecutive days a player has held the rank #1 spot (as of 3 June 2021).

 | Player | Reign Length (Days) |
 | --: | :-: |